 “These two groups have a clear separation with regards to visible attributes related to colour, size and habitus (body build).
 The offspring of the two groups also have different colours.
 While Cuban species have brownish young, those found outside Cuba are bluish.”

 P. auratus is the best-known Cuban Phormictopus species.
-Named after the gold highlights on its carapace, P. auratus is robust and long-lived.
+Named for the gold highlights on its carapace, P. auratus is robust and long-lived.
 It is relatively fast growing.

 The first photo above shows an adult female; the second, an ultimate male.